 The sample is made in beautiful colours transitioning from red all the way to purple and contrasting white colour, however this classic fabric pattern would look stunning in 2 neutral colours too.

-You can purchase the add free PDF version of the pattern at LoveCrafts here.
+You can purchase the add free PDF version of the pattern at LoveCrafts here and Raverly here.

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links at no extra cost to you.
 This helps to cover the running cost of the website and enables me to continue making free patterns.